By Christina Elias / Elon News Network

 Asher was the first doctor in New York City to be able to diagnose Brodsky with Lyme Disease.

-According to the International Lyme and Associated Diseases Society, Lyme Disease presents differently in each patient and is difficult to catch through screening tests – the commonly-used elisa test misses over a third of cases proven by culture tests.
+According to the International Lyme and Associated Diseases Society, Lyme presents differently in each patient and is difficult to catch through screening.
 Because under 50 percent of those afflicted remember being bitten by a tick or show symptoms of a rash, many cases go undiagnosed.
-Those with chronic Lyme, like Brodsky, require longterm treatment and still experience relapses.
+Those with chronic Lyme require long-term treatment and still experience relapses.